Did you find this article useful?

 A fixed rate home loan means your rate is just that – fixed.
 You will know exactly how much each repayment will be for the duration of your fixed term.
 Many people find this gives them a sense of security.
 Some lenders may allow you to fix anywhere from one to five years.

-However, it is important to know that if interest rates drop this won't be applied to your home loan.
-Or, if you wish to break your fixed term contract before the agreed term is over there may be additional fees and charges involved.
+However, it's important to know that if interest rates drop this won't be applied to your home loan.
+Or, if you wish to switch home loans or break your fixed term contract before the agreed term is over there may be additional fees and charges involved.

 With a fixed rate home loan, you may still have the option to repay more than the minimum repayment per year (up until a capped amount) without incurring any additional fees from your lender.
 This is a great option if you are trying to get ahead on your repayments.